quicwg/base-drafts/draft-ietf-quic-transport.md

 packets (except for PMTU probe packets) SHOULD be sized to fit within the MPS to avoid IP fragmentation or packet drop along the path {{!RFC8805}.

-To optimize capacity efficiency, endpoints SHOULD use Datagram Packetization Layer PMTU Discovery ({{DPLPMTUD}}), or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support its desired message size without fragmentation.
+To optimize capacity efficiency, endpoints SHOULD use Datagram Packetization Layer PMTU Discovery ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}), or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support its desired message size without fragmentation.

 In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets